-Keep your Pixel 5a in tip-top shape with the best screen protectors
+These are the best screen protectors for your Pixel 5a

 - Keep it thin: OMOTON High Definition Screen Protectors (5-pack)

-- Your eyes only: YWXTW Privacy Screen Protectors (2-pack)
+- Your eyes only: Supershieldz Anti Spy Screen Protector (2-pack)

 - Everything you need: Sucnakp Rough Grip Case with Screen Protector

-The best: Ferilinso Screen Protectors (5-pack)Staff pick
+The best: Ferilinso Screen Protectors (5-pack)Staff Pick

 There's more to protecting the Pixel 5a than just the big slab of glass on the front.
-This kit from Ferilinso includes three screen protectors for the main display, but also includes two more for the rear camera module, which have been made to avoid any type of distortion.
+This kit from Ferilinso includes three screen protectors for the main display and two more for the rear camera module, made to avoid any distortion.

 Plastic shield: Supershieldz PET Clear Shield (6-pack)

 Tempered glass screen protectors aren't for everyone, and thankfully Supershieldz makes some great PET film screen protectors.
-Not only do you get six of these in a single pack, but they are extremely easy to install, and they add very little bulk so you'll likely forget it's even there.
+Not only do you get six of these in a single pack, but they are straightforward to install, and they add very little bulk, so you'll likely forget it's even there.

 Bubble-free: CaptainShld Anti-Scratch Screen Protectors (4-pack)

 This four-pack of tempered glass screen protectors from CaptainShld will keep your main screen and rear camera module safe from any scratches.
-They are case-friendly, feature an oleophobic coating to protect against oily fingerprints, and are ultra-thin so you aren't adding unnecessary bulk.
+They are case-friendly, feature an oleophobic coating to protect against oily fingerprints, and are ultra-thin, so you aren't adding unnecessary bulk.

 Just the screen: LK Screen Protectors (3-pack)

 Some people aren't exactly keen on having a slab of glass over the camera module.
 This three-pack of screen protectors from LK is for those who just want a screen protector (and some backups) for the main display.
-There's also an included installation frame so you don't have to fiddle around with trying to line things up perfectly.
+There's also an installation frame, so you don't have to fiddle around with trying to line things up perfectly.

 Keep it thin: OMOTON High Definition Screen Protectors (5-pack)